eduellery/report-aggregation/README.md

 ./gradlew clean build
 ```

+## Test reports

+After building the entire project, reports can be found on `build` folder for each module (`app`, `test`), with `report` containing their aggregated values.

 ## Pipeline

 Pipeline is building and running tests on `app` and `test` modules.
 Code coverage badges for each module are displayed.
+It is also displayed the aggregated coverage from `report` module.